jacob-8/kitbook/packages/kitbook/src/docs/3-component-variants.md

 To easily mock a component in a variety of states **with type safety** you can create variants of a component simply by adding a sibling file using a component's filename and replacing the `svelte` extension with `variants.ts`.
 In actual usage, you won't need to create this file manually as Kitbook will generate it for you when you request, via a variety of options through the interface.
 See this Kitbook's [[SearchResult]] page for an example with several different variants.

-Here's a simple Variant example, the exported property name is the name of the Variant and root level properties will be passed into the component as props:
+Here's a simple Variant example, the exported object's name is the name of the Variant and that object's root-level properties will be passed into the component as props:

 ```ts title="Greeting.variants.ts"
 import type { Variant } from 'kitbook'